NTRCodes/orbital-notify-py/README.md

 # orbital-notify-py

-Go service for tracking ISS flyovers and sending pass notifications.
+Python service for tracking ISS flyovers and sending pass notifications.

 ## Overview

 `orbital-notify` is a backend-focused project that tracks upcoming International Space Station (ISS) passes for a location and sends notifications before a visible flyover.

-The goal of this project is to demonstrate practical backend engineering in Go through:
+The goal of this project is to demonstrate practical backend engineering in Python through:

 - third-party API integration
 - scheduled/background job processing